popey/snappy-docs/build-snaps/c.md

 # Getting started

-By way of an example, let’s take a look at how a C application can be snapped using snapcraft.
+By way of an example, let’s take a look at how a C++ application can be snapped using snapcraft.

 ## DOSBox Snap